Jesse Kriel retains captaincy despite Siya Kolisi declared fit to play

 “There have been a few big scores between the sides in the past, but also many tight battles, so the most important aspects for us will be to execute our game plan as well as we can, fight fire with fire, and be effective in every aspect of our game.

-“Every point will count in this match, so we need to be sharp mentally and physically, and ensure that we leave nothing out on the field.”
+“Every point will count in this match, so we need to be sharp mentally and physically and ensure that we leave nothing out on the field.”

 Springbok team to face New Zealand at Eden Park: